 As usual, my trial app was Energy-related.
 It’s called “OWL Guage” and is on the app store.
 It allows those of us with an OWL monitor and a local microcomputer to see our (electrical) energy consumption in real-time.

-Needless to say with technology as new as this there are a few issues:
+Needless to say with technology page as new as this there are a few issues:

 - Documentation is confusing, especially between “Packaged apps” and browser extensions.
 I found myself googling in circles looking for essential information.

 - The Content Security Policy relating to Packaged apps is quite anal.
 This is actually “a good thing” but it does mean that you can’t just take a hack that worked on a normal browser and upload and run it in the app store.
 Furthermore, you do not see any violations when testing normally, only when they execute from the app store.